Endless Ocean: Blue World (Wii)

 Endless Ocean: Blue World winds up being somewhat difficult to rate as a game, because as a game it has enough shortcomings that many people could find that they would prefer something else instead.
 It's hard to blame them, though I would hasten to add that the unique thrills this artificial blue world offers do go a long way to justify the occasional inconveniences and occasional technical limitations that you encounter along the way.
 Besides, you can experience every last bit of it without ever having to endure the smell of salty brine and seaweed.
 For this virtual aquanaut, that's enough to warrant a recommendation.

-If you enjoyed this Endless Ocean: Blue World review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Endless Ocean: Blue World review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!